Prapthi564/DevOps-DevSecOps-Hackathon/Coach/Solution-Guide/Hackathon-Day-2/Challenge-6.md

    ![](../media/cl6-ex1-t4-s4.png)

-5. Copy and paste the following action workflow into the Edit new file tab:
+5. Copy and paste the following action workflow into the Edit New file tab:

     ```
     name: AI Code Reviewer